hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

 Then create three rows and four columns to correctly align the pads and give them a box or container look.
-We will do just that.

 ```css